-- b) inflation expectations are included in the return on capital, by using a nominal WACC, without any adjustment to the company's asset base." - (6) The ECOI considers the use of real WACC to be most appropriate for calculating the rate of return when deciding annuity on investments when the investments are based on historical costs and the investment base is updated with indexation.
+(6) The ECOI considers the use of real WACC to be most appropriate for calculating the rate of return when deciding annuity on investments when the investments are based on historical costs and the investment base is updated with indexation.
 The ECOI considers it to be real costs when the investment base is calculated using indexed historical costs, and that one should therefore use real interest rate in calculations of the WACC.
-Otherwise, the result would be distorted as inflation is included in the nominal interest rate. - (7) ECOI believes that when a company's investment base is calculated using replacement cost, it is more appropriate to use nominal interest rates (WACC{nominal}) when evaluating the annual return on investments.
+Otherwise, the result would be distorted as inflation is included in the nominal interest rate.

+(7) ECOI believes that when a company's investment base is calculated using replacement cost, it is more appropriate to use nominal interest rates (WACC{nominal}) when evaluating the annual return on investments.
 Then the inflation expectations are included in the nominal interest rate and hence taken into account when calculating the annual investment cost.
-This approach is consistent with the WACC Notice. - (8) Chapter 3 "Assumptions common to several WACC parameters" of the WACC Notice sets out guidelines for the implementation of some variables of the required rate of return.
-These guidelines are taken into account and the methods used are as follows: - The length of the averaging period: 5 years. - The averaging method: arithmetic average. - The frequency of the sampling period: weekly. - (9) In chapter 7 of the WACC Notice role of BEREC in the calculation of WACC parameters is addressed.
+This approach is consistent with the WACC Notice.

+(8) Chapter 3 "Assumptions common to several WACC parameters" of the WACC Notice sets out guidelines for the implementation of some variables of the required rate of return.
+These guidelines are taken into account and the methods used are as follows:

+- The length of the averaging period: 5 years. - The averaging method: arithmetic average. - The frequency of the sampling period: weekly.

+(9) In chapter 7 of the WACC Notice role of BEREC in the calculation of WACC parameters is addressed.
 BEREC issued its first report on the WACC parameters in 2020 and will from now on issue these reports annually.
-The calculations for the WACC for the year 2022 are based on BECER report dated 9 June 2022: Report on WACC parameter calculations according to the European Commission's WACC Notice of 6th November 2019 (WACC parameters Report 2022), BoR (22) 70.
+The calculations for the WACC for the year 2021 are based on BECER report dated 10 June 2021: Report on WACC parameter calculations according to the European Commission's WACC Notice (WACC parameters Report 2021), BoR (21) 86.
 In the report BEREC's results on risk free rate, peer group, debt premium, cost of debt, beta, gearing and equity risk premium is presented.
 The conclusions presented in the report are discussed in the following sections, where applicable.